UPES M.Tech Admissions 2026

 Ranked #45 Among Universities in India by NIRF | 1950+ Students Placed 91% Placement, 800+ Recruiters

-GATE 2026 syllabus for Geomatics Engineering- IIT Guwahati will soon publish the GATE syllabus for Geomatics Engineering 2026 on the official website, gate2026.iitg.ac.in.
-Candidates can download the GATE Geomatics Engineering Syllabus PDF on this page once it is released.
+GATE 2026 syllabus for Geomatics Engineering – IIT Guwahati has released the GATE syllabus for Geomatics Engineering 2026 on the official website, gate2026.iitg.ac.in.
+Geomatics Engineering is one of the 30 optional papers offered in the exam.
+The syllabus for Geomatics Engineering is divided into two parts - Part A and Part B. Part B comprises two sections - Section 1 and Section 2.
+GIS, Engineering Mathematics, remote sensing, GNSS, etc., are the compulsory subjects covered under the papers.
 It is crucial to have a thorough understanding of the GATE 2026 syllabus for Geomatics to get a better idea about the GATE 2026 exam.
 To achieve high scores in the GATE exam, candidates should cover the entire exam syllabus.
-The GATE 2026 exam will be held on February 7, 8, 14 and 15, 2026.
+The GATE 2026 GE exam will be held on February 7, 2026.

 This Story also Contains

-With the help of syllabus for geomatics engineering candidates can check all important topics and chapters in the GATE syllabus.
+With the help of the syllabus for geomatics engineering, candidates can check all important topics and chapters in the GATE syllabus.
 The syllabus for geomatics engineering helps the candidates to perform well in examinations.
-Along with the syllabus for GE candidates are recommended also to check GATE exam pattern.
+Along with the syllabus for GE candidates is also recommended to check GATE exam pattern.
 Read the article below to learn more about the GATE 2026 syllabus for geomatics engineering.

 The Geomatics syllabus for GATE 2026 will comprise a range of subjects, such as Cartography, Geodesy, GIS, Navigation, Photogrammetry, Remote Sensing, and Surveying.
 It encompasses various topics, including Digital Image Processing, Earth Models and Geodetic Datums, Geographic Information Systems, Map Projections, Satellite Navigation, Spatial Data Acquisition, and Surveying Techniques and Instruments.